Is Solar Worth It in West Virginia? (2023 Homeowner's Guide)

 Net Metering Policies in West Virginia

 Net metering is a huge benefit of going solar in West Virginia, but the policy varies between electricity providers.
 You’ll benefit far more from a net metering program with a retail buy-back rate than you would from one with an avoided cost or wholesale rate.
 All net metering programs are beneficial, but you should contact your utility company to confirm the policy before committing.
-Remember that you can opt to install a solar battery to help keep electricity costs low if your net metering program is less than ideal.
+Remember that you can opt to install a solar battery to help keep electricity bills low if your net metering program is less than ideal.

 Pending Policies & Changes to Incentives